-You may opt to pay Corporation Tax on a fixed notional profit, instead of your actual profits from your shipping activities.
+You can choose to pay tonnage tax on a fixed notional profit, instead of your actual profits from your shipping activities.
 This is based on the net tonnage of your ships.

-You may be able to elect to pay Tonnage Tax if:
+You may be able to choose to pay tonnage tax if:

 - you’re a qualifying company